Lawrence137/Dexter-s-Weather-App/README.md

 `code .`

 After the App has opened on Visual Studio Code, on the top left of your screen you should see the files in the App.
 Left-click on the file named index.html and select the option `open with live server`.
-A page should open on your browser to the App.
+A page should open on your browser leading to the landing page on the App.

-NOTE: The App will prompt you to allow location access once it is loaded.
-ENSURE you click on allow for the app to run as desired.
+`NOTE: The App will prompt you to allow location access once it is loaded.
+ENSURE you click on allow for the app to run as desired.`

+For this version of the App you will need to login to access the features of the App.

 Click on login and enter any of the following set of credentials;

     username:`user1` or `user2`
     password:`pass1` or `pass2`

-NB: The login section is a dummy authenticator and will only work with the above credentials, where `user1` matches with `pass1` and so forth.
+`NB: The login section is a dummy authenticator and will only work with the above credentials, where `user1` matches with `pass1` and so forth.`

 Once logged in you should see the temperature and weather condition of your area.

-To search for a specific place's weather, simply input the name of the city and the details should be displayed ABOVE the search input field.
+To search for a specific place's weather, simply input the name of the city and the details should be displayed `ABOVE` the search input field, below the user's current location and weather conditions.

 # Authors

 This project was contributed to by;

      -Lawrence Kimani

+      Version 1.0.0